gabrieletiboni/random-envs/README.md

 # ... evaluate policy in non-randomized env
 ```
-See `test.py` for a complete example in a sim-to-real transfer scenario.
+See `test.py` for a pseudo-example in a sim-to-real transfer scenario.
+See `train_random_envs.py` in [this repo](https://github.com/gabrieletiboni/sb3-gym-interface) for a full example of an actual training of an RL agent on random-envs environments.

 ## Citing
 If you use this repository, please consider citing